Paul Donnelly (politician)

-Paul Donnelly (born c.
-1968/69) is an Irish Sinn Féin politician who has been a Teachta Dála (TD) for the Dublin West constituency since the 2020 general election.
+Paul Donnelly (born 1967/1968) is an Irish Sinn Féin politician who has been a Teachta Dála (TD) for the Dublin West constituency since the 2020 general election.

 He served as a member of Fingal County Council from 2014 to 2020.
 He had contested three general elections and three by-elections prior to winning a seat in 2020.
 He topped the poll in the Dublin West constituency at the 2020 general election, coming ahead of the sitting Taoiseach Leo Varadkar.
 Aaron O'Rourke was co-opted to Donnelly's seat on Fingal County Council following his election to the Dáil.

+At the 2024 general election, Donnelly was re-elected to the Dáil.

 Personal life

 Donnelly lives in Clonsilla with his wife Angela and four children.